apache/mesos/docs/docker-containerizer.md

 To run a docker image with an entrypoint defined, the CommandInfo's shell option must be set to false.
 If shell option is set to true the Docker Containerizer will run the user's command wrapped with /bin/sh -c which will also become parameters to the image entrypoint.

+## Recover Docker containers on slave recovery

+The Docker containerizer supports recovering Docker containers when the slave restarts, which supports both when the slave is running in a Docker container or not.

+With the docker_mesos_image flag enabled, the Docker containerizer assumes the containerizer is running in a container itself and modifies the mechanism it recovers and launches docker containers accordingly.